MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-speech.md

 ```

 ### Speaker recognition example
 For our second example, we will build a bot that leverages the Speaker Recognition API.
 The code allows you to use voice for authentication scenarios.
-The bot receives the audio file, compares it against the sender’s voiceprint and responds back with an accept or reject decision, as well as a confidence score.
-We will use the [Bot Application .NET template](http://docs.botframework.com/connector/getstarted/#getting-started-in-net) as our starting point.
-Note that the example requires the *Microsoft.ProjectOxford.SpeakerRecognition* package, which can be obtained via NuGet.
+The bot receives the audio file, compares it against the sender’s voiceprint, and then responds back with an accept or reject decision as well as a confidence score.
+We will use the <a href="http://docs.botframework.com/connector/getstarted/#getting-started-in-net)" target="_blank">Bot Application .NET template</a> as our starting point.
+Note that the example requires the *Microsoft.ProjectOxford.SpeakerRecognition* package, which can be obtained via <a href="https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision/" target="_blank">nuGet</a>.

-Before you begin, you need to enroll your voice by saying one of the [preselected passphrases](https://dev.projectoxford.ai/docs/services/563309b6778daf02acc0a508/operations/5652c0801984551c3859634d).
-The Speaker Verification service requires at least 3 enrollments, so the bot will ask for three enrollment audio files in total, and send a confirmation when the enrollment is completed.
+Before you begin, you need to enroll your voice by saying one of the <a href="https://dev.projectoxford.ai/docs/services/563309b6778daf02acc0a508/operations/5652c0801984551c3859634d" target="_blank">preselected passphrases</a>.
+The Speaker Verification service requires at least 3 enrollments, so the bot will ask for three enrollment audio files, and send a confirmation when the enrollment is completed.

-After you create your project with the Bot Application template, add the Microsoft.ProjectOxford.SpeakerRecognition package, and open the *MessagesController.cs* file.
-Then, add the following namespaces.
+After you create your project with the Bot Application template, add the *Microsoft.ProjectOxford.SpeakerRecognition package*, and then open the *MessagesController.cs* file.

+Start by adding the following namespaces.

 ```cs
 using System;